 Love the sharp angles of a triangle or the smooth curve of a semi-circle?
 You’re not alone.
 Ever since Euclid, points, lines and planes have set our hearts a flutter and Greek, Roman and Islamic Art all make frequent use of geometric elements.

 Trends come and go, but geometric jewellery never really goes out of date.
 There’s something so timeless and satisfying about a geometric-inspired aesthetic (if you understand, you understand!)
 So if circles, triangles and polygons are your thing too then you’ve come to the right place…read on for 8 pieces of handmade geometric jewellery to shop right now.

-3) For those who believe that less is more when it comes to jewellery, you might like my very simple and pared back small shape necklaces which come in circle, triangle, diamond and teardrop designs, all available in both recycled silver and gold plate.
+4) For those who believe that less is more when it comes to jewellery, you might like my very simple and pared back small shape necklaces which come in circle, triangle, diamond and teardrop designs, all available in both recycled silver and gold plate.
 These are great for layering together or with chunkier pieces for a more dramatic look.

-6) More triangles, this time made by a fair-trade enterprise in Rajasthan.
+7) More triangles, this time made by a fair-trade enterprise in Rajasthan.
 The Neekala necklace is from Nkuku who work with artisans across the globe to create a range of beautiful and ethical home and lifestyle products.

-8) Last, but no means least are the parallel hoop earrings (see above), one of my best selling designs which quite simple go with everything!
+8) Last, but no means least are the parallel hoop earrings (see above), one of my best selling designs which quite simply go with everything!
 An timeless and elegant hoop, these work equally well with a simple white shirt or styled up with evening wear.
 Definitely an investement piece that you'll return to again and again.

 If vintage or pre-loved pieces are more your thing then it's really worth looking on eBay or visiting local auction houses either in person or online to see what you can find.
-Art Deco geometric-inspired designs were really popular during the 1920s and 30s and you can uncover some absolutely stunning jewellery from the period if you have the patience to shop around.
+Art Deco geometric-inspired designs were really popular during the 1920s and 30s and you can uncover some absolutely stunning geometric jewellery from the period if you have the patience and inclination to shop around.